-The KU Nurse Anesthesia program accepts applications from registered nurses who meet the admission requirements set forth by the Council on Accreditation and the National Board on Certification and Recertification of Nurse Anesthetists, the KU Department of Nurse Anesthesia Education and the University of Kansas.
+The program accepts applications from registered nurses who meet the admission requirements set forth by the Council on Accreditation and the National Board on Certification and Recertification of Nurse Anesthetists, the KU Department of Nurse Anesthesia Education, and the University of Kansas.
 These requirements are subject to change based on the recommendations of the admissions committee.
-In full support of university policies, the KU nurse anesthesia program seeks a culturally diverse student body and does not discriminate against any group protected by law.
+KU seeks a culturally diverse student body and does not discriminate against any group protected by law.

-Please review the requirements below carefully.
-Before proceeding to the application, please review our frequently asked questions, which includes a special section with details about admission to the program.
+Please carefully review the requirements below.
+Before proceeding to the application, please review the frequently asked questions, which include a special section with details about admission to the program.

 Experience as Registered Nurse

-To be eligible to enter the program applicants must be a registered nurse and have two years' work experience as a licensed registered nurse, including a minimum one year of recent, full-time experience in an intensive care setting.
-Experience as an LPN does not count.
+To be eligible to enter the program applicants must be a registered nurse and have two years' work experience as a licensed RN, including a minimum one year of recent (within the past 2-3 years), full-time experience in an intensive care setting.
+Experience as an LPN does not meet this requirement.

 Critical Care Experience

-Applicants must have at least one year of recent, full-time experience in an ICU.
-This must be completed prior to the official enrollment date.
+Applicants must have at least one year of recent (within the past 2-3 years), full-time experience in an intensive-care unit.
+This year of ICU experience must be completed prior to the official enrollment date.
 The admissions committee has found that the most successful applicants have experience in adult ICU, such as cardiac ICU, surgical ICU or medical ICU.
 Pediatric ICU is acceptable, but neonatal ICU is not accepted.
-Applicants should have experience with:
+Applicants should have experience with the following:

 continuous hemodynamic monitoring (PA catheters, Swan-Ganz)